Hepatitis A Vaccine

 Can I combine Hepatitis A with other vaccines?

 Yes.
-Combination vaccines including Hepatitis A and Hepatitis B are available in both adult and pediatric formulations.
+Combination vaccines, including Hepatitis A and Hepatitis B, are available in both adult and pediatric formulations.

-3. If you have moderate or severe illness at the time of vaccination.
+3. If you have a moderate or severe illness at the time of vaccination.
 Mild illnesses are not a contraindication.
 Let your doctor decide.

 4. In adult women, if you are pregnant (There is no evidence to show that it is harmful to either the mother or the baby, but unless studies conclusively prove this, it might be better to wait).